syyao/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u : create a script that takes a list of words as input and prints only words that appear exactly onces grep -i "root" /etc/passwd : displays lines containning the partern "root" from the file /etc/passwd grep -c -i "bin" /etc/passwd: displays the number of lines that contain the patern bin in the file /etc/passwd grep -i "root" -A /etc/passwd : displays line containing the patern "root" and lines and three lines after them
+sort | uniq -u : create a script that takes a list of words as input and prints only words that appear exactly onces grep -i "root" /etc/passwd : displays lines containning the partern "root" from the file /etc/passwd grep -c -i "bin" /etc/passwd: displays the number of lines that contain the patern bin in the file /etc/passwd grep -i "root" -A /etc/passwd : displays line containing the patern "root" and lines and three lines after them grep -i -v "bin" /etc/passwd:dsplay all lines in the files /etc/passwd that not conteet the patern "bin"